 - The parties on a given transaction will decide who is responsible for applying to the InvestOhio program.
 Regardless of whether it is the investor or the small business, the party that applies must obtain the InvestOhio User ID of the other party on the transaction.
 They must also reach an agreement with that party about when the investment will take place and the amount of the investment.

-- The party that is responsible for applying will do so at the Ohio Business Gateway, starting the first week of December.
+- The party that is responsible for applying will do so at the Ohio Business Gateway, starting November 1, 2013.
 The application will seek only the information described in Step 2, above.
 The timing of when an eligible investor or small business applies is critical, as credits are awarded on a first come, first served basis.
+Additionally, an application must be filed in the same state biennium as the investment (currently July 1, 2013-June 30, 2015).
 Once a party has completed an application, he or she will be given an InvestOhio Transaction ID number.
 This number will determine the priority for that transaction.
-Note: Once the Director has accepted enough transactions to fulfill all of the available tax credits, the Director will inform applicants of where their transactions sits in the line of unfulfilled transactions so that they can estimate how close their transaction is to potentially being awarded a tax credit.
+Once the Director has accepted enough transactions to fulfill all of the available tax credits, the Director will inform applicants of where their transactions sits in the line of unfulfilled transactions so that they can estimate how close their transaction is to potentially being awarded a tax credit.

 - Regardless of whether a transaction has the necessary priority to be awarded an InvestOhio tax credit at the time of application, the investor must make the investment on or around the date described in the application.
 Some transactions that were initially eligible may be disqualified for failure to follow the program rules.
 If a disqualification takes place, the Director will simply move on to the next InvestOhio Transaction ID that was not awarded a tax credit, so it is critical that those transactions that were not immediately eligible for a tax credit still complete the investment.